eriksjolund/podman-socket-activation/README.md

 WantedBy=sockets.target
 ```

-This Unix socket can be started by my regular user on the host
+This Unix socket can be started by my regular user on the laptop

 ```
 $ systemctl --user start podman.socket